All DnD classes explained

 • Knowledge Domain: These Clerics have a huge number of skill proficiencies, plus the ability to read minds and see visions of the past.

-• Nature Domain: Command animals and plants to join your side, and charge into melee with heavy armor.
+• Nature Domain: Command animals and plants to join your side, or charge into melee with heavy armor.

-• Order Domain: Empower others, control enemy actions, and soak up hits in heavy armor.
+• Order Domain: These Clerics maintain order by empowering others, controlling enemy actions, and soaking up hits in heavy armor.

 • Peace Domain: These Clerics are all about buffing and protecting their allies rather than dealing direct damage to enemies.